How Do I Ungroup/Uncombine Grouped/Combined Parts After Import

 And, apparently, I am not smart enough to learn how to add a track in Musescore.

-In reply to by BrendaEM
+In reply to Well, my honesty is being… by BrendaEM

 To be clear: I for one am not questioning your honesty.
 I think probably there was some sort of misunderstanding.
 But in any case, I don't see the uploaded file here.
 I'm guessing you uploaded a score somewhere else like musescore.com, but really, as I said, really we need the MIDI file to understand what happened during import, and right here in a response is the place to attach it, using the File Attachments link right below where you type your response.